 - 1 (15-ounce) bag of dried purple corn

 - 3 whole cinnamon sticks

 - 1 whole pineapple, diced , (peel reserved)

 - 1/2 cup fresh lime juice

-- To a large pot, add the corn, water, cinnamon sticks, cloves and half of the pineapple peels.
+- To a large pot, add the dried purple corn, water, cinnamon sticks, cloves, the pineapple peels, sugar and apple peel.
 Heat over high heat and once the mixture reaches a boil, reduce the heat to medium-low and simmer for 45 minutes.

-- Remove the chicha from the heat and pour in the sugar and fresh lime juice.
+- Remove the chicha from the heat.
 Place a strainer atop a large bowl and pour mixture through it, catching the large corn ears, pulp and pineapple.
-Refrigerate until cold.
-To serve, add ice, and a small handful of diced pineapple and apple to each glass; add chichca and serve immediately.
+Transfer to a pitcher and allow to come to room temperature before refrigerating until cold.
+When the chicha has gotten cold, stir in the lime juice, diced pineapple and diced green apple.
+Divide amongst glasses and serve.